 The result represents a lower bound of the out-of-school rate—or the best performance that the school system can deliver given the structural conditions—because it assumes that every child with internet access can continue the learning process.
 In other words, it is an optimistic estimate of the social ability to keep children in school.
 It is also an optimistic estimate of inequalities between country groups because it assumes that it is equally challenging to implement these systems in every context (with high or low income, with or without broadband, with or without proper hardware).
 The effective out-of-school rate has jumped substantially everywhere (even under optimistic assumptions).

-The effective out-of-school rate for primary education is highest in low human development countries (86 percent, an increase of 59 percentage points), followed by medium human development countries (74 percent, an increase of 67 percentage points, which is the largest reversal) and high human development countries (47 percent, an increase of 41 percentage points; figure 1).
-Only in very high human development countries do the majority of primary school–age children have the potential to continue structured learning, with an effective out-of-school rate of 20 percent (an increase of 19 percentage points).1Overall, this is the largest reversal of this indicator in history, opening new gaps in human development.
+The effective out-of-school rate for primary education is highest in low human development countries (86%, an increase of 59% points), followed by medium human development countries (74%, an increase of 67% points, which is the largest reversal) and high human development countries (47%, an increase of 41% points; figure 1).
+Only in very high human development countries do the majority of primary school–age children have the potential to continue structured learning, with an effective out-of-school rate of 20% (an increase of 19%points).Overall, this is the largest reversal of this indicator in history, opening new gaps in human development.
 Being out of school—even for a limited amount of time—is expected to have long-term impacts on learning, earning potential and well-being.
 This short-term analysis is based on countries experiencing school closures, which are expected to last only a few months.

 What happens with the global picture for 2020?
 Assuming that school closures last for only one-fourth of the academic year (a conservative assumption based on the experience of several countries in Europe and North America), the annualized effective out-of-school rate for primary education for 2020 is expected to reach 20 percent.
 This massive setback brings the out-of-school rate to its 1985 level.